jorneycr/jorneycr/README.md

 - 🔭 I’m currently working on `MERN Stack`

-- 🌱 I’m currently learning `Spring Boot`
+- 🌱 I’m currently learning `Spring Boot and NestJS`

 - 🤔 I’m looking for help with `Competitive Programming`